This document describes UQL itself. Check out our cheat sheet, as well as a topic for building UQL queries specifically for span queries.

 delta [input-window [, output-period]]

 delta calculates the change in the metric across the input period, outputting a point every output period.
 The input-window functions as a smoothing argument.
-If the output-period is not provided, the Lightstep-calculated global output period is used.
+If the output-period is not provided, the Cloud Observability-calculated global output period is used.

 Tables | |